iweb visitor

 Venture Projects

-• This component of SASP is intended to support new and unproven projects of member organisations, as well as assist in the development of new agricultural societies across Saskatchewan.
+• This component of SASP is intended to support new and unproven projects of member organisations, as well as assist in the development of new Agricultural Societies across Saskatchewan.
 SAASE recognises that the chief impediment to undertaking new projects may be the lack of assured funding.
-Therefore projects under the program may be eligible for greater than 50% funding.
-Applications will be approved on first come first served basis and within the limits of the funds available for Venture Projects.
+The Venture Project funding allocation is 50% of eligible expenses up to a maximum of $10,000 – there is no guarantee on the amount of funding.
+Project funding will be based on the number of applications and the funding available.

 Program Objectives: